codex-storage/codex-research/design/proof-erasure-coding.md

 We are however unaware of any implementations of reed solomon that use a field size larger than 2^16 and still be efficient O(N log(N)).
-[FastECC][2] uses a prime field of 20 bits, but it lacks a decoder and a byte encoding scheme.
-The paper ["An Efficient (n,k) Information Dispersal Algorithm Based on Fermat Number Transforms"][3] describes a scheme that uses Proth fields of 2^30, but lacks an implementation.
+[FastECC][2] uses a prime field of 20 bits, but its decoder isn't released yet, and it is unclear whether its byte encoding scheme allows for a systematic erasure code.
+The paper ["An Efficient (n,k) Information Dispersal Algorithm Based on Fermat Number Transforms"][3] describes a scheme that uses Proth fields of 2^30, but lacks an implementation, and has the same encoding challenges that FastECC has.

-If we were to adopt an erasure coding scheme with a large field, it is likely that we'll have implement one.
+If we were to adopt an erasure coding scheme with a large field, it is likely that we'll either have to modify Leopard or FastECC, or implement one ourselves.

 Conclusion
 ----------